-Although the embargo on Cuba has become more strict again, Americans can still travel legally to Cuba.
+Although the embargo on Cuba became even more limiting in 2017, Americans can still travel legally to Cuba.
 The easiest way is to travel under a People-to-People Educational license, which requires prior approval from the U.S. government, based on a full itinerary of activities involving Americans and Cubans interacting.

 People-to-People Educational tours are what companies have been providing for Americans for decades.
 When Viva Cuba was formed, we partnered with agencies that have been providing fully legal, completely licensed people-people educational tours for more than a decade.
 That is why we always have, and will continue advertise our tours as: